Matt Duffy Preview, Player Props: Royals vs. Cubs

-After batting .250 with a double, three walks and three RBI in his past 10 games, Matt Duffy and the Kansas City Royals face the Chicago Cubs (who will hand the ball to Justin Steele) at 2:20 PM ET on Saturday.
+On Sunday, Matt Duffy (.259 slugging percentage in past 10 games, with zero homers) and the Kansas City Royals face the Chicago Cubs, whose starting pitcher will be Kyle Hendricks.
+First pitch is at 2:20 PM ET.

-In his last game he had a one-hit performance (1-for-2) against the Cubs.
+In his last game he had a hitless performance (0-for-4 with an RBI) against the Cubs.

 Matt Duffy Game Info & Props vs. the Cubs